Author Archives: Jerica Parker

 The best part is that you can decorate these wooden toys however you like!
 It’s all part of the fun to let your kids paint, color, and design their own personalized swords or shields.
 And when you do, send us in photos of your creations!
 We would love to see them :)

-Click this link to check out all our different models of Wooden Swords, Shields, and Rubber Band Guns.
+Check out all our different models of Wooden Swords, Shields, and Rubber Band Guns.

 Playing with wooden guns